Concluding Thoughts about Agile Implementation in Your Organization

 Figure 5

-The USP of this serial is its freedom to communicate and advise anything related to Agile that works.
+The USP of this series is its freedom to communicate and advise anything related to Agile that works.
 Writing an academic paper after a formal research, one is bound by a certain research methodology and the narrowed down research problem.

 Here, I have shared my beliefs and experiences of several years and numerous projects without worrying about formal methods of verification of my claims.
 Once you experiment with my recommendations, you are more than welcome to either endorse or challenge my thoughts based on your experiences.